 Current Position: Co-founder, South Bend Code School

-Why did you choose to attend Notre Dame?
+Why did you choose Notre Dame?

 The dining hall...In brief, I was not originally familiar with the University of Notre Dame.
 My senior year of high school, I had already submitted all of my college applications and was planning to attend a school that was closer to home for me.
 However, a friend of mine told me about Notre Dame and described how amazing a school it was, but the part that stuck with me the most was her description of the dining hall.
 I applied and was surprised when I found out that I had been admitted to the University.
 It was the abundance of support from Notre Dame administrators, current students, and alumni that were the ultimate deciding factors in my decision to attend the University of Notre Dame.